 There are many similarities between the Wakulla and St. Marks rivers which both feature an incredible wealth of wildlife – birds of prey, wading birds, alligators, turtles, manatees, otters, mullet, bass and bream.
 The crystalline waters of the 10 mile long Wakulla River rise from Wakulla Spring, one of the few exclusively spring-fed rivers in this part of Florida.
 While the St. Marks River originates in cypress swamps 35 miles to the north, once it reappears from its short underground journey at Natural Bridge, it too becomes fed by a first magnitude spring.
 The fellow rivers converge near their respective ends and flow together into the brackish waters of Apalachee Bay.
 These related rivers are highly revered by boaters and other outdoor enthusiasts who sometimes travel great distances to enjoy the natural beauty and rich history of these two remarkable waters.

-Enjoy the magic of water this summer and become personally acquainted with the rivers or offshore Wakulla on a guided riverboat cruise, a kayak/canoe paddle or a saltwater fishing trip.
+Enjoy the magic of our waters and become personally acquainted with the rivers or offshore Wakulla and Franklin counties.
 Because There’s nothing…absolutely nothing …half so much worth doing as simply messing around in boats. – (Kenneth Grahame, The Wind in the Willows (River Rat to Mole))